-COMING SOON: April 26-28 2021 the dramaturgy seminar “Dramaturgy as User Experience Design” by Marion Jõepera will take place.
+April 26-28 2021 the dramaturgy seminar “Dramaturgy as User Experience Design” by Marion Jõepera took place.
 Additional information

 On November 9–10, 2020 a seminar “Writing in artistic (and autoethnographic) research” (Dr Hanna Guttorm, University of Helsinki) took place.
 Additional information